realm/unity-examples/tutorials/persistance-comparison-series/BinaryWriterReader/binary_reader_writer.md

 Whenever the game starts (2), we want to read the current hit count from the persistence and initialize `hitCount` accordingly (3).
 This is done in the `Start()` method that is called whenever a scene is loaded for each game object this script is attached to.

 The second part to this is saving changes, which we want to do whenever we register a mouse click.
-The Unity message for this is `OnMouseDown()` (4).
+The Unity method for this is `OnMouseDown()` (4).
 This method gets called every time the `GameObject` that this script is attached to is clicked (with a left mouse click).
 In this case, we increment the `hitCount` (5) which will eventually be saved by the various options shown in this tutorials series.

 ## BinaryReader and BinaryWriter

 (See `BinaryReaderWriterExampleSimple.cs` in the repository for the finished version.)

 In the previous tutorial, we looked at `Files`.
 This is not the only way to work with data in files locally.
-Another option that .NET is offering us is the [`BinaryWriter`](https://docs.microsoft.com/en-us/dotnet/api/system.io.binarywriter?view=net-5.0) and [BinaryReader](https://docs.microsoft.com/en-us/dotnet/api/system.io.binaryreader?view=net-5.0).
+Another option that .NET is offering us is the [`BinaryWriter`](https://docs.microsoft.com/en-us/dotnet/api/system.io.binarywriter?view=net-5.0) and [`BinaryReader`](https://docs.microsoft.com/en-us/dotnet/api/system.io.binaryreader?view=net-5.0).
+From the documentation:

 > The BinaryWriter class provides methods that simplify writing primitive data types to a stream.
 For example, you can use the Write method to write a Boolean value to the stream as a one-byte value.
 The class includes write methods that support different data types.

-Parts of this tutorial will look familiar if you have worked through the previous one.
-We will use `File` again here to create and open file streams which can then be used by the `BinaryWriter` to save data into those files.
+One important difference here is that the `BinaryWriter` does not write the data in plain text, but in a binary representation instead.
+This also has the implication that it will use less space then the same data would when using `File` and `FileStream` only.

+We will still use the `FileStream` though to open a file (a `FileStream`) that we can then write into using the `BinaryWriter`.

 Let's have a look at what we have to change in the example presented in the previous section to save the data using `BinaryWriter` and then read it again using it's opposite `BinaryReader`: